 Marmot’s Minimalist jacket isn’t new, but its combination of price and performance keeps it among our favorite rain shells year after year.
 With proven Gore-Tex waterproofing, a thoughtful feature set, and premium build quality, the jacket is a great choice for everyday and occasional backcountry use.
-And a recent drop in price down to $189 makes it a solid value.
+And its reasonable $189 price makes it a solid value.
 Below we break down the Minimalist’s water and wind protection, breathability, weight and packability, durability, fit and sizing, and more.
 To see how it stacks up to the competition, see our article on the best rain jackets.

 With a strong Gore-Tex Paclite construction, the Marmot Minimalist is an impressive performer in harsh conditions.
-Paclite is a 2.5-layer design, which is similar in concept to many budget-friendly and lightweight models, but its substantial exterior holds up markedly better in extended rain, snow, and wind.
-More, the DWR coating does a great job shedding moisture and has a long lifespan.
+Paclite is a 2.5-layer design, which is similar in concept to many budget-friendly and lightweight models, but its substantial face fabric (now made with 100% recycled polyester) holds up markedly better in extended rain, snow, and wind.
+Moreover, we’ve found the DWR coating does a great job shedding moisture and has a long lifespan.
 The Minimalist’s hardshell-like protection truly is impressive considering the $189 price tag—you’ll need to spend quite a bit more on a 3-layer jacket to beat it.

 One small change we would like to see is additional Velcro tabs to secure the storm flap over the center zipper.
 Currently, you can Velcro the top when the jacket is fully zipped up and there is a button closure at the hem.
 This means that if you don’t zip it all the way up, the stiff flap doesn’t sit flush against the shell and leaves a little bit of the non-waterproof zipper exposed to the elements.
 Again, this is a small issue—and there is a second storm flap on the underside of the zipper—but we’d prefer a way to truly batten down the hatches in unpredictable weather.

 Unlike many of Gore-Tex’s premium designs, Paclite is not known for its breathability.
-The material will shed extended rainfall quite well, but the membrane is a somewhat dated design that can’t keep up when you’re working hard.
+The material will shed extended rainfall quite well, but the membrane is a somewhat dated design that can’t keep up when you’re working hard (note: jackets with upgraded Paclite Plus offer improved breathability).
 As a result, the smooth interior turns somewhat plasticky and slippery as you sweat.
-Thankfully, Marmot includes pit zips for dumping heat, which make the jacket viable for cold weather hiking.
-But for backcountry skiers or other high-output activities, we think it’s worth spending up for a performance-oriented Gore-Tex Active or Pro shell.
-Jackets like the Outdoor Research Axiom and Arc’teryx Beta AR are more than double the price of the Minimalist, but they offer an all-in-one solution for skiing, climbing, and mountaineering.
+Thankfully, Marmot includes pit zips for dumping heat, which make the Minimalist viable for cold-weather hiking.
+But for backcountry skiing or other high-output activities, we think it’s worth spending up for a performance-oriented, 3-layer Gore-Tex Active or Pro shell.
+Jackets like the Outdoor Research Optimizer and Arc’teryx Alpha FL are significantly more expensive, but they offer an all-in-one solution for skiing, mountaineering, and serious trekking.

 We’ve always found it odd that Marmot chose the Minimalist name for this jacket.
-It’s certainly not ultralight: the strong exterior fabric and feature-rich design push the total weight of a men’s medium to 15.1 ounces.
+It’s certainly not ultralight: the strong exterior fabric and feature-rich design push the total weight of a men’s medium to 14.9 ounces.
 For reference, Marmot’s own PreCip is nearly 5 ounces lighter at 10.3 ounces.
-More, you can get a minimalist hardshell like the Arc’teryx Beta SL, which has the same Paclite construction, at a much lighter 11.1 ounces.
-But you do compromise on features with the Beta, which doesn’t include pit zips and a chest pocket.
-The Minimalist’s closest competitor is the Outdoor Research Foray, and the two jackets weigh exactly the same on our scale (down to the hundredth decimal point).
-Taking into consideration its impressive weather resistance and affordable price, the weight is perfectly reasonable.
-But lightweight hikers and cyclists shouldn’t take the jacket’s name to heart (maybe it’s instead a reference to the clean, simplistic styling).
+Moreover, you can get a minimalist hardshell like the new Arc’teryx Zeta SL, which has upgraded Paclite Plus construction, at a much lighter 10.9 ounces.
+But you do compromise on features with the Zeta, which doesn’t include pit zips and a chest pocket.
+In the end, taking into consideration the Marmot’s impressive weather resistance and affordable price, the weight is perfectly reasonable.
+But ultralight hikers and cyclists shouldn’t take the jacket’s name to heart (maybe it’s instead a reference to the clean, simplistic styling).

 Even if it’s not the lightest rain jacket around, we are surprised that Marmot chose to not include a stuff pocket with the Minimalist.
 While their own lightweight PreCip and competitors like Outdoor Research’s Foray stow in their hand pocket, the Minimalist lacks the two-sided zipper.
 If you’ll be using the shell for backpacking or travel, however, you can roll it into the hood and tighten with the rear cinch cord.
 When stowed, the Minimalist isn’t very compact—it’s about the size and shape of an American football—but it does the trick for daily wear and the occasional backcountry trip.